Ingredients

 Quick substitutions for when the bottle shop is closed.

-Pour the Baileys slowly over the back of a regular teaspoon.
-Same physics.
+Pour the Baileys slowly over the back of a teaspoon.
+Same physics, smaller tool.

 Frequently Asked Questions